Pebit/Chess-in-JAVA/README.md

 When playing the game, however, you will input moves using **standard chess notation** (for example: _e2 e4_).

 ## Persistence (save functions)
-The game now has automatic saving functions.
+The game now has automatic saving functions. <br>
-The game will ask you for login or player creation when it is run and will load the player from the database/ add them to the database.
+The game will ask you for login or player creation when it is run and will load the player from the database/ add them to the database. <br>
-Wins and losses are now being tracked for each player, along with their names, and passwords.
+Wins and losses are now being tracked for each player, along with their names, and passwords. <br>
-If ia board is left mid-game it will save the board state and you can hop back to where you left off by typing "/continue" instead of "/new_game" in the console (these prompts appear in-game aswell of course)
+If ia board is left mid-game it will save the board state and you can hop back to where you left off by typing "/continue" instead of "/new_game" in the console (these prompts appear in-game aswell of course) <br>
-The games are being saved once when they are started and updated with the winner, time ended and final board states when they end!
+The games are being saved once when they are started and updated with the winner, time ended and final board states when they end! <br>

 ## How to Run
 To run this program: